gravitational/teleport/examples/chart/teleport-kube-agent/README.md

 Set the values in the above command as appropriate for your setup.

+You can also optionally set labels for your Kubernetes cluster using the format `--set "labels.key=value"` - for example: `--set "labels.env=development,labels.region=us-west-1"`

+Note that due to backwards compatbility, the `labels` value **only** applies to the Teleport Kubernetes service.
+To set labels for applications or databases, use the different formats detailed below.

 ## Application access

 To use Teleport Application access, you will also need: